CyberFlameGO/svnpython/Doc/library/undoc.rst

 :mod:`posixpath`
    --- Implementation of :mod:`os.path` on POSIX.

-:mod:`bsddb185`
-   --- Backwards compatibility module for systems which still use the Berkeley DB 1.85 module.
-It is normally only available on certain BSD Unix-based systems.
-   It should never be used directly.

 Multimedia
 ==========

-:mod:`audiodev`
-   --- Platform-independent API for playing audio data.

-   .. warning:: The :mod:`audiodev` module has been removed in 3.0.

 :mod:`linuxaudiodev`
    --- Play audio data on the Linux audio device.
 Replaced in Python 2.3 by the